blackflux/robo-config/README.md

 re-usable code snippet.
 This is great from the re-usability perspective, however it means that a single developer might actively maintain many repos.

-Most maintenance tasks (automated repository configuration, automated tests, automated dependency updated, automated versioning or releases) can be done by just simply adding a configuration file to the repo and activating the corresponding service.
+Most maintenance tasks (automated repository configuration, automated tests, automated dependency updates, automated versioning or releases) can be done by just simply adding a configuration file to the repo and activating the corresponding service.
 That's great, but what happens when: